The excesses of Senator Joseph R. McCarthy's anti-communist crusade led to his eventual censure by the U.S. Senate, and his downfall.

 The final straw came in 1954, when the Army accused McCarthy and his chief lieutenant, Roy Cohn, of pressuring the Army into giving preferential treatment to Cohn's friend G. David Schine.
 Now it was McCarthy himself who was on the hot seat, and in the resulting Army-McCarthy Hearings, broadcast on nationwide television, the Wisconsin Senator came across as a common bully.
 Meanwhile, the Army's chief counsel, Joseph N. Welch, finally shamed him with the famous words, "Have you no sense of decency, sir?"
 In December 1954 he was formally censured by the Senate, which put an end to his investigations once and for all.
 A painful chapter in America's history had at last come to its close.

-For those wanting more information on the life of Joseph McCarthy, a timeline is available as part of the site "Cold War Policies, 1945-1991", which is accessible via the EDSITEment-reviewed resource History Matters.
-A brief biographical sketch may be found at the site of CNN's "Cold War" series, linked from the EDSITEment-reviewed Internet Public Library.
+For those wanting more information on the life of Joseph McCarthy, a timeline is available as well as an article "Cold War Policies, 1945-1991" accessible throught the Internet Archive.
+A brief biographical sketch may be found at the site of CNN's "Cold War" series.
+Note CNN no longer maintains this site.
+It is only accessible through the Way Back Machine.

 Review the lesson plan.
 Locate and bookmark suggested materials and links from EDSITEment-reviewed websites used in this lesson.
 Download and print out selected documents and duplicate copies as necessary for student viewing.
 Alternatively, excerpted versions of these documents are available as part of the downloadable PDF.